ateeq-khaliq/NYU_Singlecell_analysis/README.md

 ## 📊 Cell Type Markers

-The pipeline uses comprehensive marker sets for cell type identification:
+I have used the following comprehensive marker sets for cell type identification:

 ```R
 cell_markers <- list(